Invariant cone and synchronization state stability of the mean field models: Conclusion

 \section{Conclusion}

-We have studied the stability of the Winfree model in its synchronized state.
-The method based on the study of the linearized system's stability.
-We have introduced the $V_+$ invariant cone.
-The invariance of the cone $V_+$ is a sufficient condition of the stability of the linear system (Proposition \ref{AnnexedernFinstab}).
-To obtain the stability of the Winfree model we have proved that $V_+$ is invariant under the flow of its linearized system.
+We studied the stability of the Winfree model in its synchronized state.
+The proof is based on the positive invariant cone method.
+The main synchronization hypothesis used in \cite{OukilKessiThieullen} is again a critical hypothesis for the linear stability.